noteed/blog/starting-with-nixops-2.md

 refine the setup of our droplet and let NixOps do the rest.
 (SSHing into a machine should only be used to investigate problems, not to change the state of a machine.)

+In this post, I'll show how to add a handful of things to our deployment.

 ## .envrc